Bond 2025

 Forest Hills Elementary

-- Construct to immediate occupancy standards to withstand a significant seismic event
+- Construct to Level 4 "Immediate Occupancy" standards to withstand a significant seismic event.

 Hallinan Elementary